sandralin33/pic16a-project/README.md

 train_test_split, cross_val_score, tree, preprocessing, LogisticRegression, classification_report, confusion_matrix from sklearn 1.0.2

 ## Detailed Description
-### Instructions
-on how to run it

-### Output
-histograms

-bar graphs

-models

-### Result
-explanations or interpretations of the result
+include instructions on how to run it, output with 2 figures, explanations or interpretations of the result

+### Data Preparation (Part 1)
+explain

+### Data Visualization
+figures

+### Data Preparation (Part 2)
+explain

+### Comparing Models
+results

+### Logistic Regression
+results

 ## Scope and Limitations
 including ethical implications, accessibility concerns, and ideas for potential extensions

 ## Acknowledgement
-thank you professor
+We would like to thank Professor Harlin Lee for all the help and guidance she provided us in creating this project for our PIC 16A class.

 ## References
 penguins project